LimboDancer-Canary/QuantumOfTrust/Quantum of Trust Equations in CSharp.md

 ## 3. Agent Trust Value Calculation

 An individual agent's trust value is computed by summing up the weighted outcomes of all contracts in their history for a specific skill type.
-This is the heart of "trust as action, not attribution"—your trust score is literally the accumulation of what you've done, not who you are.
+This is the heart of "trust as action, not attribution"â€”your trust score is literally the accumulation of what you've done, not who you are.
 The skill type scoping is critical: Jane's engineering trust and design trust are computed independently from separate histories.
 A failure in one domain doesn't contaminate success in another.
-The weighting function (ω) ensures that not all contracts contribute equally—high-stakes, difficult contracts with reputable counterparties carry more signal than easy, low-value work.
+The weighting function (Ï‰) ensures that not all contracts contribute equallyâ€”high-stakes, difficult contracts with reputable counterparties carry more signal than easy, low-value work.

 **Mathematical notation:**
 $$V_t(\text{Agent}(t, h_t)) = \sum_{c \in h_t} \omega(c) \cdot \text{outcome}(c)$$